 Infertility can be a challenging experience for everyone involved, but there is hope for individuals and couples in this situation.
 The good news is that infertility can be treated.

-City Fertility Centre offers treatments for a wide range of infertility conditions, giving women and men the opportunity to successfully have a baby.
+City Fertility offers treatments for a wide range of infertility conditions, giving women and men the opportunity to successfully have a baby.

 Correct timing of certain processes in both the male and female is key for successful conception.
 There are several steps necessary for a couple to conceive, all of which rely strongly on timing.

 Throughout her menstrual cycle, a woman’s hormones regulate the development, maturation and release of an egg from her ovary.
 Every month, the pituitary gland in a woman’s brain sends a hormonal signal to her ovaries to prepare an egg for ovulation.
 These hormones are known as follicle-stimulating (FSH) and luteinising (LH).

 The pituitary gland is controlled by an area of the woman’s brain known as the hypothalamus, which sends out a hormone known as GnRH, or gonadotropin-releasing hormone.
 GnRH signals the pituitary gland when to release FSH and LH.

 This surge of FSH stimulates the growth of the developing follicles and eggs inside the woman’s ovary.

 A large increase in LH tells the ovary to release an egg – this is known as ovulation.
 Normally, only one of a woman’s two ovaries releases an egg during her menstrual cycle.